docker-rpm-builder/docker-rpm-builder/README.md

 * DEB package
 * Refactor bash-based test into python-based ones, even when spawning processes
 * Find a better solution than 'spectool' for downloading sources.
+* Option for creating a Dockerfile with build dependencies for a package, that can be used for repeatable builds and/or caching.